tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 If you are running a replication project, we follow the recommendation by [Simonsohn (2015)](https://doi.org/10.1177/0956797614567341){:target="_blank"} and we will take 2.5 times the original study's sample size.
 You can cite this paper in your ethics application to justify your sample size.

+# Experimental Design.

+Some of you will use experimental designs for your thesis, I would highly recommend using [this checklist](https://tomstafford.github.io/psy-checklist/){:target="_blank"}.

 # Some tips for SPSS.